Defect-aware Hybrid Prompt Optimization via Progressive Tuning for Zero-Shot Multi-type Anomaly Detection and Segmentation: Results

-To better understand the model's generalization capabilities, we analyze its behavior on selected individual defect types (Table~\ref{tab:multi_defect_seg}).
-The model demonstrates its ability to generalize to an extend to unseen(*) defect types that have a strong, visually-present signal, such as textural or geometric deviations.
-This is the primary reason for its improved performance on datasets like MPDD, where it achieves a F1-score of 66.6\% on an unseen ``flattening" defect.
-Similarly, for MAD-Real and Visa it effectively identifies ``stains" with 40.4\% F1-score compared to the baseline 6.1\%, and 20.8\% F1 for ``breakage" compared to the baseline 7.8\%, respectively.
-However, this strength is contrasted when handling anomalies that lack a strong, local visual signal.
-This limitation manifests in two ways.
-First, for fine-grained defects like ``particles" on Visa, the model achieves a high detection (99\% AUROC) but a very low segmentation precision (low F1).
-It recognizes that something is wrong but struggles to precisely localize the fine-grained anomalous region.
-Second, the model consistently struggles with defects defined by ``missing" components.
-The results for the ``missing" defect type (e.g., 1.8\% F1 on MAD-Real) directly explain the overall AUROC gap we observed in Table~\ref{tab:Multi-Type}.
-We believe that this primary weakness is rooted in the models patch-based architecture.
-A ``missing" component leaves behind a visually normal patch (e.g., the background), which provides no anomalous signal for the ViT encoder to capture or align with a text prompt.
-This explains the performance gap we observed, while its strength in localizing certain visual anomalies.
-A clear direction for future work would be in integrating object-level priors, such as memory or few-shot techniques, to better reason about these discrepancies.
+To better understand the model's generalization, we analyze individual defect types (Table~\ref{tab:multi_defect_seg}).
+DAPO generalizes well to unseen(*) defects with a strong, visually-present signal, such as textural or geometric deviations: it reaches 66.6\% F1 on the unseen ``flattening'' defect in MPDD, and on MAD-Real and VisA it identifies ``stains'' (40.4\% F1 vs.\ 6.1\%) and ``breakage'' (20.8\% vs.\ 7.9\%).
+Averaged over MultiADS across the representative unseen defect types in Table~\ref{tab:multi_defect_seg}, this amounts to a 5.2\% mean improvement in AUROC and F1, underscoring its ability to localize novel defects in the zero-shot setting.
+The strength fades for anomalies lacking a strong local signal.
+For fine-grained defects such as ``particle'' on VisA, detection is high (99\% AUROC) but segmentation precision is low: the model recognizes that something is wrong yet cannot localize it precisely.
+It also struggles with ``missing'' components: the 1.8\% F1 on MAD-Real directly explains the overall AUROC gap in Table~\ref{tab:Multi-Type}, as a missing component leaves a visually normal patch (e.g., the background) that provides no signal for the patch-based ViT encoder to align with a text prompt.